jcbhmr/bikeshed/README.md

 4. Check the draft release using the GitHub web UI.
 If it looks good, publish it!
 6. Update the copyable URLs in the Usage section.

+TODO: [I need some assistance in handling non-zero exit codes and process signals properly in Windows.](https://github.com/jcbhmr/bikeshed/blob/56d3c38789064c84101633302547a265e36a2a79/bikeshed-ape.cpp#L109) If anyone reading this knows how to `waitpid()` correctly please enlighten me! ☺️

 ---

 Bikeshed, a spec preprocessor